IyadAssaf/go-away/README.md

    go-away [global options] command [command options] [arguments...]

 DESCRIPTION:
-   update slack with a status when you're on webcam
+   automatically set a custom slack status when you're on webcam

 COMMANDS:
    help, h  Shows a list of commands or help for one command